 Product Description

-Very Rare Actual 1977 Japanese First Pressing Of The Classic Punk Rock LP From The Stranglers.
+Very Rare Actual 1977 Japanese First Pressing Still In Top Condition!
 Includes 4-Page Colour Insert With Lyrics In English & Notes In Japanese.
-Features “Peaches”, “(Get A) Grip (On Yourself)”, “Princess Of The Streets”, & More.
+The Classic Punk Rock Fourth LP From The Stranglers Features “Peaches”, “(Get A) Grip (On Yourself)”, “Princess Of The Streets”, & More.

 Japanese vinyl pressings are highly sought after by audiophiles and collectors, due to their premium sound quality and beautifully presented packaging.
 The sonic quality of Japanese records is regarded as the best in the world.
 No wonder all the original Mobile Fidelity Sound Lab records were pressed in Japan!
 The covers are printed on better quality heavy stock paper too.
 Near Mint condition original Japanese pressings are becoming scarcer ~ and therefore more collectable and valuable every year.